 The K-9 unit patrols the entire Park District and specializes in locating missing people, apprehending fleeing suspects and detecting illegal drugs.
 Members of the unit continuously update their skills through weekly training exercises, statewide instruction and national training conferences.
 The award-winning unit has an outstanding reputation and neighboring police departments regularly request their assistance, including the U.S. Border Patrol and Drug Enforcement Administration.
 The K-9 unit also draws upon its unique public appeal to promote safety and crime prevention at Cleveland Metroparks events and community outreach opportunities.

 All six of the Rangers’ dogs have been provided free of charge by Tom and Kathy Schmidt, owners of Schmidt’s of Macedonia and coordinators of the Buckeye Area Regional K-9 (BARK).
 The K-9s, all German shepherds, come from a bloodline that has worked well for the Rangers according to Schmidt.
 Radar, 13, and Rocky, 10, are half-brothers from the same father.
 Logan, 3, is Radar’s son, which makes Rocky his uncle.
-Rocky gained another half-brother when Gambit (now 2) joined the unit, as they share the same mother.
 Radar’s legacy continues with his grandsons Rico (now 1) and puppy Chase.